 server.json file.
 The

 allocatedID variable value changes each time you allocate or deallocate the server instance.
-Game server builds should also monitor the
+Game server builds also monitor the

 server.json file to detect its allocation status and its allocation ID.